-Original signed by DATE ISSUED: February 2, 2021 AUTHORITY: Len Rhodes k) procedure if a winner cannot be contacted within the time limit for claiming a prize; I) procedure if a ticket purchaser requests to cancel a raffle ticket for a refund; m) if more than one name is written on a winning ticket stub, that the prize will be awarded to only one of the individuals named on the ticket stub.
-Neither the licensed charitable organization nor AGLC is responsible for any disputes among the individuals whose names are written on the ticket stub; n) contact name and phone number for the licensed charitable organization, in the event of a complaint; and 0) for electronic raffles, a procedure in the event of a power failure.
+k) cash alternatives for any of the prizes; I) requirements or restrictions to prize claims (e.g., when prize trips must be taken, when prizes must be claimed, which products may be purchased with gift certificates, or any prize delivery costs that are the responsibility of the prize winner, etc.); m) condition of prizes (e.g., new, used, requiring repair, etc.); n) procedure if a winner cannot be contacted within the time limit for claiming a prize; 0) procedure if a ticket purchaser requests to cancel a raffle ticket for a refund; p) if more than one name is written on a winning ticket stub, that the prize will be awarded to only one of the individuals named on the ticket stub.
+Neither the licensed charitable organization nor AGLC is responsible for any disputes among the individuals whose names are written on the ticket stub; q) contact name and phone number for the licensed charitable organization, in the event of a complaint; and r) for electronic raffles, a procedure in the event of a power failure.